 While they may be your most promising young employees and most knowledgeable team members, all new managers still have a host of day-to-day “how to be a manager” skills they’ll need to learn from scratch.
 Many companies rely on video to provide a reusable reference guide to:

 When taking over an established team (whether as an internal promotion or an external hire), perhaps the single greatest determiner of a new manager’s success is how quickly they completely and accurately understand the strengths and weaknesses of their team and the work they are responsible for.
 To help new leaders get up to speed, many organizations are tapping the social learning potential of video to aid in executive onboarding:

 For many new managers, this role will be the first time they’ve been asked to get work done through their people rather than simply getting things done on their own.
 It’s a subtle distinction with a series of new skills to learn, many of which are the people-oriented “soft skills” schools are now only beginning to teach.
 As an HR or L&D organization, your company’s managers will often be the front lines in how your organization communicates with your employees — and video can be a surprisingly effective coach for teaching new leaders the right way to interact with and motivate their teams.
 Consider developing materials to coach managers on:

 Ready to see how your organization can help make sure every new hire — from the front lines to the corner office — has a great first day?
 Panopto’s enterprise video platform can help.
-Contact a member of our team today to schedule a demo or sign up for a free trial.
+Contact a member of our team today to schedule a demo.